QuentinBultinck/RetroAchievements/RAscripts/PSP/ShadowOfDestiny/README.md

 ## Footnotes
 #### Measured achievement<sup>1</sup>
-+ Once the measured popups is shown, complete the rest of the achievement in the same session, otherwise you may have to restart the chapter.
++ Once the measured popup is shown, complete the rest of the achievement in the same session, otherwise you may have to restart the chapter.
 #### Triggered achievement<sup>2</sup>
 + Once the triggered popup is shown, complete the achievement in the same session, otherwise you may have to restart the chapter.